sjftech/hass-RT4K/README.md

 `pwr on` (turn on), `pwr` (turn off)

 You can send raw RetroTINK commands directly - they'll automatically be prefixed with "remote".

-### Unfolded Circle Remote 3 Integration

-1. Ensure the Unfolded Circle integration is set up in Home Assistant
-2. Your RetroTINK remote entities will automatically appear in the Unfolded Circle app
-3. Add them to your remote's activity configuration
-4. Map buttons to commands using "Send Command" in the Unfolded Circle app
-5. Use command names from the [COMMAND_REFERENCE.md](COMMAND_REFERENCE.md)

 ### Automations